ac2ofx/ac2ofx/README.md

 * Use ac2ofx to convert the "Monthly PDF Statement" into an OFX file.
 * Then import the OFX file into your financial management program.

+In eval mode, ac2ofx limits the number of transactions in the OFX file (5 transations).
+You can obtain a key to remove this limit.
+The cost is $12.99.

 ## Prerequisite
 You will need Java installed on your machine.
 * AdoptOpenJDK.net: [https://adoptopenjdk.net/](https://adoptopenjdk.net/)

 ## Download

 ## Install

+## Obtain a key
+* Send email to ac2ofx@gmail.com.

 ## To download Apple Card PDF statements
 * Open the Wallet app on iPhone
 * Tap your Apple Card
 * Tap the “Total Balance” square